 GE Program Policies

 GE policies that address current student concerns have been agreed upon through collaboration and discussion with various departments, committees, and administrative staff.
-If you need a clarification on a GE policy, please visit our Contact page to reach the appropriate party.
+If you need clarification on a GE policy, please visit our Contact page to reach the appropriate party.

 Writing Component